-The government of China has adopted direct selling and anti-pyramiding regulations that impose significant restrictions and limitations on the way we do business.
+The government of China has adopted direct selling and antipyramiding regulations that impose significant restrictions and limitations on the way we do business.
 Most notably, the regulations include a restriction on the use of multi-level compensation, which is the basis of how we compensate distributors outside of China.
 We have structured our business model in China based on several factors: our interpretation of applicable regulations, the guidance we have received from government officials, our understanding of the practices of other international direct selling companies operating in China, and our understanding as to how regulators are interpreting and enforcing the regulations.
 In China, we operate with both independent direct sellers who can sell away from our stores as well as contractual sales promoters who can progress through various leadership positions in our sales organization and become employed sales representatives once they have achieved designated performance levels.
 We generally compensate our Sales Leaders at a level that is competitive with other direct selling companies in the market and reflective of the compensation of our Sales Leaders globally.
-The nature of the political, regulatory and legal systems in China gives regulatory agencies at both the local and central levels of government broad discretion to interpret and enforce regulations.
-If our business practices are found to be in violation of applicable regulators may change the way in which they currently interpret and enforce the direct selling regulators.
-If our business practices are found to be in violation of applicable regulations as they dee mappropriate to promote social order.
+The nature of the political, regulatory and legal systems in China gives regulatory agencies at both the local and central levels of government broad discretion to interpret and enforce regulations as they deem appropriate to promote social order.
 We face a risk that regulators may change the way in which they currently interpret and enforce the direct selling regulations.
-If our business practices are found to be in violation of applicable regulations as they may be interpreted or enforced in the future, in particular our use of the sales productivity of a Sales Leader and the sales prom
+If our business practices are found to be in violation of applicable regulations as they may be interpreted or enforced in the future, in particular our use of the sales productivity of a Sales Leader and the sales promoters and employees that such Sales Leader leads and supervises in setting his/her quarterly compensation level, then we could be sanctioned and/or required to change our business model, either of which could significantly harm our business.